open-contracting-extensions/ocds_medicines_extension/README.md

 ## Background

-This extension is based on research with 4 data users and 6 data publishers including public entities, journalists, medicine price analysts, and software developers for medicine purchase systems from 9 countries in Latin America, Europe, and Africa.
+This extension is based on research with 4 data users and 6 data publishers including public organizations, journalists, medicine price analysts, and software developers for medicine purchase systems from 9 countries in Latin America, Europe, and Africa.
 The extension includes the most used fields from the different countries.

 ## Issues